richiefi/skipscale/README.md

 ## Deployment

 Skipscale is intended to be deployed using Docker; the main branch of this repository is automatically built and deployed as the `richiefi/skipscale` image.
 You can provide a configuration file by building a customized version of the image or by attaching a volume to the container.
 Specify the path using the `SKIPSCALE_CONFIG` environment variable.
 For performance, host networking is recommended.
-Set the bind address using the `BIND_ADDRESS` environment variable.
+Set the bind address using the `BIND_ADDR` environment variable.

 ## macOS dependencies (during development)